How Financial Planning Can Help a Marriage

 Days before our wedding a few years ago, my husband and I were asked if we had discussed things like finances and children to make sure we were both on the same page.
 Although this was a great idea, our responses wouldn’t have made any difference to us.
 We were both excited about our pending nuptials and nothing was going to stop that wedding!

 As it turns out, my husband and I are complete opposites when it comes to spending.
 He is extremely conservative with his money, while I like to splurge on luxury items like clothes, gadgets, and new cars.
-Over the years, we have found creative ways to work around our differences in order to avoid unnecessary friction.
-I still get to spend, while he still gets to save.
+Over the years, we have found creative ways to work around our differences to avoid unnecessary friction.
+I still get to spend while he still gets to save.

 Establishing our financial goals upfront has been one of the keys to our success.
 Aside from our mortgage, we strive to avoid any type of debt.
 Our student loans, cars, and other big-ticket items have been paid off.
 We created a strict budget that ensures we are saving enough for retirement while still being able to afford the occasional dinner out.

 For the splurges along the way, credit cards have proven to be a great way to add some extra funding to our budget.
-It’s not at all what you might be thinking though.
+It’s not at all what you might be thinking, though.
 I applied for a rewards credit card that allows me to accumulate gift cards to the stores I frequently shop at.
 I charge everything from groceries to gas on this credit card.
-Every few months I cash in my rewards points in order to receive a gift card of my choosing.
+Every few months, I cash in my rewards points to receive a gift card of my choosing.

 We respect your privacy.
 Unsubscribe at any time.

 If the budget is particularly tight during any given month, I can also cash in my rewards points for gift cards to our grocery store.
 If we want to undertake a home improvement project, I stock up on gift cards to the hardware store.
-If I’m aching for some new clothes, I pick a gift card to accommodate a shopping spree at my favorite retailer.
-I can also use my points to pay off a portion of my credit card balance that month in order to save some extra money.
+If I’m aching for new clothes, I pick a gift card to accommodate a shopping spree at my favorite retailer.
+I can also use my points to pay off a portion of my monthly credit card balance to save some extra money.

 Using a credit card to this extent requires a bit of discipline.
 According to the rules agreed upon by my frugal husband and me, nothing can be charged to the credit card if we can’t afford to pay it off at the end of the month.
-If credit card balances carry over from month-to-month, interest quickly accumulates and it becomes counterproductive to our goals.
+If credit card balances carry over from month to month, interest quickly accumulates and becomes counterproductive to our goals.
 The rewards credit card is also the only credit card that we have.

 With a number of wedded years tucked under our belts, my husband and I have learned marriage does have its challenges.
 Careful planning and a whole lot of patience have helped us overcome these challenges and our marriage is now stronger as a result.